-Taking part in Family Outdoor Activities has many benefits.
+Taking part in fun family outdoor activities is part and parcel of a holiday in Cornwall and has many benefits.
 We take a look at some of the most interesting factors of a family adventure.

 It brings the Family together